 Good copywriting is targeted to your market: According to legendary copywriter Joe Sugarman, “If it is your assignment to write copy for a product or service that you really don’t have a feel for, then you have a great deal of studying to do to make sure you understand who your customer is and what motivates him or her.”

 Knowing your customers and target market will make your copy seem more personal.
 You can’t provide people with what they want if you don’t even know it.

 Copywriting is not just about writing nicely.
 Its ultimate purpose is to sell products and services.
-While having a lot of views and reads of your copy is a victory in its own, if your readers simply end up entertained but felt no compulsion to buy your offers, it’s likely irrelevant to their needs.
+While having a lot of views and reads of your copy is a victory on its own, if your readers simply end up entertained but felt no compulsion to buy your offers, it’s likely irrelevant to their needs.

 Good copy is copy that doesn’t have to impress everyone.
 It impresses the right people.

 Good copywriting is compelling and engages the reader: Great copy tells a story.
-Powerful storytelling is as a tool in copywriting.
+Powerful storytelling is a tool in copywriting.
 People easily get bored when they just see stats and data.

-More than that, readers will forget all the information too, because they weren’t invested in the copy to begin with.
+More than that, readers will forget all the information too, because they weren’t invested in the copy, to begin with.

 Copy that is compelling and engaging is unforgettable.